Car Stereo Buying Guide

 by Staff Writer

 Published April 28, 2010 | Updated April 20, 2015

 Today's electronics provide audio and video options to suit every desire and every budget.
 This car stereo buying guide will help you put together a car audio and video system that will bring the best out of your music collection when you're out on the road.

-Car stereo components: The performance and quality of car stereo components keep improving, and prices continue to decrease, giving you affordable options for superior car audio.
-You can customize your car audio and video system to include whatever you like, including the obvious car radio and CD player, a CD changer, car amplifier, multiple car speakers or even mobile video.
-You can customize perfect sound reproduction or window-rattling volume.
-Start with a good car stereo, amplifier and basic car speakers; then build from there.
+The performance and quality of car stereo components keep improving, and prices continue to decrease, giving you affordable options for superior car audio.
+You can customize your system to include whatever you like -- even mobile video.
+Start with a good car stereo, amplifier, and basic car speakers, and then build from there.

-Car radio: AM/FM car stereos are car audio basics.
+AM/FM car stereos are car audio basics.
 The newest car radio option is satellite radio.
-You'll need a satellite radio receiver and subscription to a satellite radio service, but you'll get access to a whole new level of digital entertainment.
-You'll get commercial-free radio stations from across the globe in crystal clear digital-audio that you can pause, rewind and playback.
+You'll need a satellite radio receiver and subscription to a satellite radio service, but you'll get access to commercial-free radio stations from across the globe in crystal clear digital-audio.

-Car amplifier: The car electronics in your custom car stereo system will need more than the average amount of power.
+The electronics in your custom car stereo system will need more than the average amount of power.
 Car amplifiers (or amps) will boost power to your speakers.
 If your amp is large, you may need to mount it in the trunk of your vehicle.
-Car amplifiers can power one, two or four audio channels.
+Car amplifiers can power one, two, or four audio channels.
 There are a few specifications to look at:

 Car amplifiers will list RMS power, which is the steady power level the amp will produce, and peak power, which is the maximum power your car amplifier can produce in short bursts.
 Match the power rating on the amp to your car speakers to prevent damaging the speakers.